 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-Frank von Delft: The XChem facility at Diamond Light Source was established in 2015 as a world first facility providing routine large-scale crystallographic fragment screening, supporting the entire crystals-to-deposition process.
+Daren Fearon: The XChem facility at Diamond Light Source was established in 2015 as a world first facility providing routine large-scale crystallographic fragment screening, supporting the entire crystals-to-deposition process.

 REQUIRED: What is the main advantage of this technique?

-Frank von Delft: X-ray crystallography is an essential part of the FBDD toolkit: it is sensitive enough to identify weak binders and directly yields structural information about the interactions on a molecular level.
+Ailsa Powell: X-ray crystallography is an essential part of the FBDD toolkit: it is sensitive enough to identify weak binders and directly yields structural information about the interactions on a molecular level.

 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?